Kim Jong-nam: 2001–2005: Tokyo Disneyland incident and loss of favor

-2005–2017: Rise of Kim Jong-un
+2005–2017: Rise of Kim Jong Un

-The Asahi Shimbun reported that Kim Jong-nam, while travelling to see his brother Kim Jong-chul in Munich, survived an assassination attempt at the Budapest Ferihegy International Airport in July 2006.
+The Asahi Shimbun reported that Kim Jong-nam, while traveling to see his brother Kim Jong-chul in Munich, survived an assassination attempt at the Budapest Ferihegy International Airport in July 2006.
 According to South Korean reports, the Hungarian government protested against the incident to the North Korean embassy in Vienna, requesting there be no recurrence.
-It was reported in the South China Morning Post on 1 February 2007, that Kim Jong-nam had been living incognito with his family in Macau, for some three years.
+It was reported in the South China Morning Post, on 1 February 2007, that Kim Jong-nam had been living incognito with his family in Macau for some three years.

 South Korean television and the South China Morning Post reported in 2007 that Kim Jong-nam had a Portuguese passport.
-However, Portuguese authorities and the Portuguese consul in Macau, Pedro Moitinho de Almeida, stated that if he had such a document, it would be a forgery.
+However, Portuguese authorities and the Portuguese consul in Macau, Pedro Moitinho de Almeida, stated that if Kim had such a document, it would be a forgery.

 In January 2009, Kim Jong-nam said that he had "no interest" in taking power in North Korea after his father, stating that it is only for his father to decide.

 In June 2010, Kim Jong-nam gave a brief interview to the Associated Press in Macau while waiting for a hotel elevator.
-He said that he had "no plans" to defect to Europe, as the press had recently rumoured.
+He said that he had "no plans" to defect to Europe, as the press had recently rumored.
 He lived in an apartment on the southern tip of Macau's Coloane Island until 2007.
 An anonymous South Korean official reported in October 2010 that Kim Jong-nam had not lived in Macau for "months", and shuttled between China and "another country".

-In late September 2010, his younger half-brother Kim Jong-un was made heir-apparent.
-Kim Jong-un was declared Supreme Leader of North Korea on 24 December 2011 after the death of Kim Jong-il.
+In late September 2010, his younger half-brother Kim Jong Un was made heir apparent.
+Kim Jong Un was declared Supreme Leader of North Korea on 24 December 2011 after the death of Kim Jong Il.
 The two half-brothers had never met because of the ancient practice of raising potential successors separately.